vctt94/dcrpoker/docs/db.md

 - **ACTIVE**: Player can make betting decisions (bet, call, fold).
 Sets `isTurn` flag when it's player's turn.
 Auto-transitions to ALL_IN when balance reaches zero.
 - **ALL_IN**: Player has committed all chips, cannot make further actions.
 Passively waits for hand completion.
 - **FOLDED**: Player has folded, out of the hand.
 Sets `hasFolded` flag and waits for hand completion.

-### Key Design Notes

-1. **Separation of Concerns**: Table presence persists across hands; hand participation is created/destroyed per hand.
-2. **Flag-Based State**: FSMs set durable flags (`hasFolded`, `isAllIn`) that persist after FSM stops, ensuring showdown logic sees correct state.
-3. **Event Forwarding**: Table presence FSM forwards unknown events to hand participation FSM when active.
-4. **Synchronous Initialization**: Game's `statePreDeal` posts blinds first, then calls `HandleStartHand()` which detects all-in condition and initializes FSM in correct state (ACTIVE or ALL_IN).
-5. **Event Naming Convention**: Events like `evDeductBlind` and `evAddChips` use action-oriented names to clarify they are game-commanded state updates (not player actions).
-This follows the command pattern where Game commands Player FSM to update state, maintaining encapsulation and thread safety.

 ## State Machine Coordination